 Many drone pilots still associate the French company Parrot with the AR.Drone, which was succeeded by the Bebop 1, the Bebop 2, and later the Anafi 4K and Anafi Thermal.
 Just under two years ago, Parrot decided to take a different approach: there was insufficient growth in the market for consumer drones, so Parrot focused on the commercial market.
 The growing criticism from the US government on competitor DJI provided an excellent opportunity to develop drones specifically for the US military, so-called Blue sUAS drones.

 The Parrot Anafi USA is the result of that strategy.
-Building on the Anafi platform, Parrot developed this lightweight (<500 gram) “military-grade” drone, specifically intended for (thermal) inspection work, search & rescue operations, and security applications.
+Building on the Anafi platform, Parrot developed this lightweight (search & rescue operations, and security applications.
 The drone is made in the United States.
 Partly because of this, the Anafi USA can bear the “Blue sUAS” label, which means that the drone can be used by American government organizations.

 The fact that the drone weighs just under 500 grams also makes the Anafi USA extra interesting for European users.
 The drone is in Open category A1 until 31-12-2022.
 This means that you can also fly it within built-up or urban areas, even if you might briefly fly over people who are not involved in the drone operation.